 To obtain a tax domicile certificate in Bulgaria, there are certain procedures that need to be followed.
 Seeking the assistance of Advocate Markov can expedite and streamline this process.
 They can guide you through the necessary steps and help you obtain the certificate in the most efficient manner possible.

-Is it necessary for businesses and individuals to obtain a tax residency certificate in Bulgaria?
+Do businesses and individuals need a tax residency certificate in Bulgaria?

 Yes, it is necessary for both businesses and individuals to obtain a tax residency certificate if they wish to take advantage of the double taxation agreements in Bulgaria.
 This certificate serves as proof of your official tax residency status in Bulgaria and is required to claim any applicable tax benefits under a specific Double Taxation Treaty (DTT).

 A Tax Residence Certificate (TRC) is an official document issued by the National Revenue Agency in Bulgaria.
 This document verifies the tax residency status of an individual or business in Bulgaria under a specific Double Taxation Treaty (DTT) between Bulgaria and another country.